How Can Mold Cause Dyspnea?

 • Fatigue or weakness

-But remember, not every chest pain or breathlessness warrants a hyperventilating trip to the hospital.
+But remember, not every chest pain or episode of breathlessness warrants a trip to the hospital.
 Listen to your body, and if things feel off-kilter, it's time to make a beeline for the doctor's office.

 Alongside prescribed medications, reinforcing some lifestyle changes, such as quitting smoking, reconsidering your diet, launching an exercise routine, and, most importantly, preventing any lung irritants, can go a long way.